Close

 • Command is not involved.

-• The person impacted by domestic abuse has access to the full range of FAP services, including counseling and support from a victim advocate.
-They will work with the victim to develop a safety plan and identify next steps, including pursuing options outside the military system.
+• Eligible persons impacted by domestic abuse have access to the full range of Family Advocacy Program services, including counseling and support from a victim advocate.
+They will work with the individual experiencing the abuse to develop a safety plan and identify next steps, including pursuing options outside the military system.

 Eligibility: